graphprotocol/graph-node/docs/environment-variables.md

 - `GRAPH_FORK_BASE`: api url for where the graph node will fork from, use `https://api.thegraph.com/subgraphs/id/` for the hosted service.
 - `GRAPH_DEBUG_FORK`: the IPFS hash id of the subgraph to fork.
+- `GRAPH_STORE_HISTORY_COPY_THRESHOLD`,
+  `GRAPH_STORE_HISTORY_DELETE_THRESHOLD`: when pruning, prune by copying the entities we will keep to new tables if we estimate that we will remove more than a factor of `COPY_THRESHOLD` of the deployment's history.
+If we estimate to remove a factor between `COPY_THRESHOLD` and `DELETE_THRESHOLD`, prune by deleting from the existing tables of the deployment.
+If we estimate to remove less than `DELETE_THRESHOLD` entities, do not change the table.
+Both settings are floats, and default to 0.5 for the `COPY_THRESHOLD` and 0.05 for the `DELETE_THRESHOLD`; they must be between 0 and 1, and `COPY_THRESHOLD` must be bigger than `DELETE_THRESHOLD`.